Center for Wooden Boats

 Museum of History & Industry

-Almost everything you need to know about Seattle is crammed into the refurbished Museum of History and Industry (MOHAI) which, in...
+Almost everything you need to know about erstwhile Seattle is crammed into the refurbished Museum of History & Industry (MOHAI), the...

 Lake Union Park

 Opened in 2010, this welcome green patch occupies ex-navy land on the southern tip of Lake Union and has a wading pond (with model...

 Unifying Seattle’s various bodies of water, freshwater Lake Union was carved by glacial erosion 12,000 years ago.
 Native American...

 With this place, posing as a kind of German beer hall meets Wild West saloon, Tom Douglas has made his (inevitable) lunge into the world...

 Blue Moon Burgers

 One in a quartet of local burger joints (the others are in Fremont, Capitol Hill and West Seattle), Blue Moon has brought locavore...

 Honoring Seattle's historical, aquatic and Native American antecedents, this one-of-a-kind museum and enthusiasts' center features vintage and replica boats and offers sailing lessons, including an excellent beginner course that gives you eight to 12 lessons over a four-month period.
 Best of all, however, are its free Sunday public sailboat rides on Lake Union (first come, first served; sign-ups start 10am).

 Seasoned sailors who are a little rusty can take a one-on-one lesson for around $50 per hour, and there are also classes on sail repair and boat building.
 You can rent kayaks, canoes, rowboats and sailboats (the latter requires a 30-minute boat-handling test, which costs $10).